 9.2 Areas of high accidents The R60 adjacent to Zolani due to cattle grazing in the road.
 9.3 Types of transportation 9.4 Hazardous materials or cargo: 1.
-Housing This area makes use of privately owned vehicles or mini-bus taxis.
-A ta within the ward.
-The R60 and R62 is also utilised by large trucks for the goods including hazardous materials.
-The R62 and the R60, forming part of the boundary for ward 10, is know transportation of hazardous material.
-Large trucks move through the are petrol, diesels as well as LP gas transportation of wn for the 10.1 Types of 1.
+Housing 10.1 Types of Housing: This area makes use of privately owned vehicles or mini-bus taxis.
+A taxi rank is situated within the ward.
+The R60 and R62 is also utilised by large trucks for the transportation of goods including hazardous materials.
+The R62 and the R60, forming part of the boundary for ward 10, is known for the transportation of hazardous material.
+Large trucks move through the area, transporting petrol, diesels as well as LP gas 1.
 Formal (incl.
-Low income and RDP): 1468 Housing: Informal: 82 Back yard dwellers: Attached to RDP dwellings d Sanitation 11.1 Provision of water (formal residential areas) Piped water available to Ward 10 Number of households 11.2 Provision of water in informal Piped tap water inside dwelling/institution 1,176 settlements and Piped (tap) water inside yard 395 areas without piped water Piped (tap) water on community stand: distance less than 200m from dwelling/institution 5 Piped (tap) water on community stand: distance between 200m and 500m from dwelling/institution 3 Piped (tap) water on community stand: distance between 500m and 1000m (1km) from dwelling /institution 0 Piped (tap) water on community stand: distance greater than 1000m (1km) from dwelling/institution 0 No access to piped (tap) water 2 Total 1580 (Source: Stats SA, 11) 11.3 Sewerage and sanitation systems in formal areas Formal sewerage: The formal houses and low income houses are a sanitation systems. all fitted with
+Low income and RDP): 1468 - Informal: 82 Back yard dwellers: Attached to RDP dwellings d Sanitation 11.1 Provision of water (formal residential areas) 11.2 Provision of water in informal settlements and areas without piped water Piped water available to Ward 10 Piped tap water inside dwelling/institution Piped (tap) water inside yard Piped (tap) water on community stand: distance less than 200m from dwelling/institution Piped (tap) water on community stand: distance between 200m and 500m from dwelling/institution Piped (tap) water on community stand: distance between 500m and 1000m (1km) from dwelling /institution Piped (tap) water on community stand: distance greater than 1000m (1km) from dwelling/institution No access to piped (tap) water Total (Source: Stats SA, 11) Number of households 1,176 395 5 0 0 2 1580 11.3 Sewerage and sanitation systems in formal areas Formal sewerage: The formal houses and low income houses are a sanitation systems. all fitted with